-The U.S. Forever War In Syria
+THE U.S. FOREVER WAR IN SYRIA

 The threats became clear on December 13 when U.S. troops came under attack in the central city of Palmyra.
 A gunman opened fire at the troops as they were meeting with representatives of Syrian security forces, killing two soldiers and a translator.
 Later, it emerged that the gunman was a security personnel who served as the guard of a senior officer.

-This was the first attack to target U.S. troops in Syria since the country joined the anti-ISIS coalition led by Washington last month.
+This was the first attack to target U.S. troops in Syria since the country joined the anti-ISIS coalition led by DC last month.

 The attack was not surprising, however.
-Signs of a near insurgency against the Syrian government and U.S. forces have been around for a while.
+Signs of a near insurgency against the Syrian govt & US forces have been around for a while.

-The latest attacks were clearly a setback for the emerging alliance between the U.S. and Syria.
+The latest attacks were clearly a setback for the emerging alliance between the US & Syria.
 The biggest beneficiary was, of course, Israel.